pgorod/pgorod.github.io/_pages/PowerReplacer.md

 This add-on is a bomb that multiplies SuiteCRM's usefulness, saves employees' time while increasing productivity and sales.

+### Campaigns Improvements

+This add-on also adds a much-requested and much-needed feature to Campaigns: the ability to **preview the entire Campaign**, seeing all the emails that will be sent out, in one page, with all variables substituted, before sending the Campaign.

+It's only natural that you want to check _what_ you're sending before you send...

 ### For End-Users or for Developers?